ChrisTheCyberCoder/SEI-Project-3/README.md

 ```

 The basket is attached to the userSchema model, but is referenced to the basket item schema in order to form the relationship.
-There are two fields in the basketItem model, quantity, the default being 1, and item, this is in reference to the “Item” model, the pokemon items.
+There are two fields in the basketItem model, quantity, the default being 1, and item, this is in reference to the “Item” model, the Pokémon items.

 ### The Basket controller